InvoiceShelf/docs/docs/guide/taxes.md

 # Taxes

-Crater makes it really easy to manage taxes.
+InvoiceShelf makes it really easy to manage taxes.
 You can add multiple taxes on Total Invoice Amount or on Per-Item basis.

 To get started with taxes, you just need to add a new Tax Type with name of Tax & Percentage on the `Settings -> Tax Types` page.
 After adding a Tax Type, you can apply the newly added tax to an Invoice.